jchapman63/neo-gkmn/dev-log.md

 behavior notes:
 - non-existent battle id returns empty mon list with that id (okay, but useless).
 404 type of response is better to use from connect
-- no relevant information is returned by attack end point
+- no relevant information is returned by attack end point.
+THIS SHOULD NOT BE THE CASE

 want:
 - end point that returns all active games (just id) DONE